-Member States will be required to transpose the new requirements for cross-border business into their national legislation within 18 months of entry into force and to apply the new requirements to cross-border business 30 months and one day after entry into force.
+Member States will be required to transpose the new requirements for cross-border business into their national legislation by 10 January 2026 (18 months after entry into force) and to apply the new requirements to cross-border business from 11 January 2027 (30 months and one day after entry into force).
 Non-EU entities conducting cross-border business in a Member State covered by the new rules will have to cease conducting that business or obtain authorisation for a local branch by the date of application of the new rules unless one of the exemptions applies.